almarklein/ppaa-experiments/README.md

 ## Viewer

-This repo contains an HTML file that can simply opened in your browser to easily compare differtent methods:
+This repo contains an HTML file to compare different ppaa methods.
+You can see it online at https://almarklein.github.io/ppaa-research/viewer.html

+When you've checked out the repo, you can simply open the local html-file in your browser.
+This is a great tool if you want to e.g. tweak existing methods, add another method, or develop your own method.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/f96eacb9-aecf-45a4-a8ac-0f2d78be33a3" />

-At some point I will hook that viewer to GH pages ...

 ## Experiments
 This repo contains a script `estimate_line_angles.py` that shows that a Gaussian derivative kernel